 Designs must be universal and must respond to the scattered needs of the disabled.
-Designers and disabled, all are human.
+Designers, artists with cognitive disabilities, and disabled, all are human.
 Both can contribute to make a world a better place for themselves and others.
 Thus, design and disabled must go hand in hand.

 Here's a chuck of inspiration from the world of design, disability, and accessibility.
 Your enthusiasm and willingness is all that counts to make the invisibles visible again.